 I have been a studio artist since 2011.
 From the moment my hands touched clay, I knew I’d found my calling.
 Clay is forgiving.
 It takes on a new form with each touch, moving from a lump of clay to an expression of various human emotions and experiences.
 It has given me a voice.
 A way to communicate my message to the world.
-Hi.
-My name is Shawna Barnes, a disabled Veteran that served as a combat medic in Iraq, and I have PTSD.
-The stigma associated with PTSD and in general is very real.
-My goal, is that my sculptures that speak about the Veteran experience become the doorway to open discussion on tough and/or controversial and often ignored topics.
-Thoughtful, informed, and emotion provoking discussion will help us all relate to one another on new levels, in my opinion.
+Usually that message is one of joy and to provoke smiles from the audience.

-Heat Set Glass Enamels/Paints Commercial & Printed Decals that are NOT Fired
+*Acrylic Paint * Pan Pastels * Watercolor Paint * Heat Set Glass Enamels/Paints * Commercial & Printed Decals (NOT Fired)